openedx/openedx-filters/docs/concepts/openedx-filters.rst

 #.
 An application component (caller) invokes the filter by calling the ``run_filter()`` method implemented by the filter definition.

 #.
-The ``run_filter`` method calls the pipeline tooling under the hood, which manages the execution of the filter's pipeline.
+The ``run_filter`` method calls the **Pipeline Tooling** under the hood, which manages the execution of the filter's pipeline.

 #.
-The filter's tooling retrieves the configuration from ``OPEN_EDX_FILTERS_CONFIG``, which defines a list of N functions :math:`f_0, f_1, \ldots, f_{n-1}` that will be executed.
+The filter's tooling retrieves the configuration from ``OPEN_EDX_FILTERS_CONFIG``, which defines a list of N functions :math::math:`f_0, f_1, \ldots, f_{n-1}` that will be executed.

 #.
-The tooling then executes each function in the pipeline sequentially, starting with :math:`f_0`, which processes the input arguments ``args`` and applies the developer's operations, returning potentially modified arguments.
+The tooling then executes each function in the pipeline sequentially, starting with :math:`f_0`, which processes the input arguments and applies the developer's operations, returning potentially modified arguments.

 #.
-The next function :math:`f_0` receives the potentially modified arguments and applies further operations, returning another modified set of arguments.
+The next function (if there are more than one) :math:`f_1` receives the potentially modified arguments and applies further operations, returning another modified set of arguments.
 This process continues through the list of functions.

 #.
-Each subsequent function :math:`f_{i+1}` receives the output from the previous function and returns its modified output until all functions have been executed.
+Each subsequent function receives the output from the previous function and returns its modified output until all functions have been executed.

 #.
 Additionally, at any point in the pipeline, a developer can halt execution by raising an exception, based on conditions defined in the processing logic, to stop the application flow.